soniaisiganporia/awesome-cassandra/README.md

 - [Cassandra-Client](https://github.com/Kindrat/cassandra-client) - A simple gui tool for browsing tables and data in Cassandra.
 - [CQL Data Modeler](https://www.sestevez.com/sestevez/CassandraDataModeler/) - A very useful tool to test out a CQL schema and visualize what the partition would like in relationship to the columns and rows.
 - [Cassandra Snapshot Backup](https://github.com/avinash-mishra/cassandra_snapshot_backup) - A quick and easy way to snapshot files in a Cassandra database and back them up using Ansible.
-- [Cassandra Operator](https://github.com/sky-uk/cassandra-operator) - A Kubernetes operator that manages Cassandra clusters inside Kubernetes.
-Note: This is still in alpha and not recommended for production environments.
 - [Slothsandra](https://github.com/MacKittipat/slothsandra) - An integration for Cassandra with the Slack app, which stores old messages that Slack no longer does itself.
 - [sandraREST](https://github.com/aksakalli/sandraREST) - A Cassandra manager with a web UI for RESTful APIs.
 - [Cassandra Leadership](https://github.com/paradoxical-io/cassandra.leadership) - A library to help elect leaders using cassandra.
 Uses paxos to build a leadership election module.